avinashvaidya09/sales-commission/README.md

 # Use Case

-A company pioneering pre-owned vehicle sales needs a **Sales Commission Management Application** to streamline the commission calculation process for its employees.
+A company pioneering pre-owned vehicle sales, needs a **Sales Commission Management Application** to streamline the commission calculation process for its employees.
 The application enables sales representatives to record and update sales transactions efficiently.
 Once a sale is completed, a sales manager reviews and approves it before final closure.

 The sales manager should also be able to maintain the commission config for the application.